AVAnnotate/documentation/pages/teachingmaterials.md

 ---
 # Teaching Materials

-There are many ways to use AVAnnotate in classrooms across disciplines and student rank, as AVAnnotate is a flexible and versatile tool for teaching skills related to multimodal analysis.
-The AVAnnotate team and project partners have implemented AVAnnotate in many undergraduate and graduate classes at the University of Texas at Austin and beyond.
-Write ups of several case studies can be found [in this "Teaching with AVAnnotate" resource packet](https://docs.google.com/document/d/1Kyh5GOH26CGubcBqDr4Cy_Q68cB96OFMv_IZrQ-b0cg/edit?usp=sharing).
+There are many ways to use AVAnnotate in classrooms across different disciplines and student levels, as AVAnnotate is a flexible and versatile tool for teaching skills related to multimodal analysis.
+The AVAnnotate team and project partners have implemented AVAnnotate in numerous undergraduate and graduate courses at the University of Texas at Austin and beyond.
+Write-ups of several case studies are available in this ["Teaching with AVAnnotate" resource packet](https://docs.google.com/document/d/1Kyh5GOH26CGubcBqDr4Cy_Q68cB96OFMv_IZrQ-b0cg/edit?usp=sharing){:target="_blank" rel="noopener"}.

-The resource packet linked above contains much of the information teachers may need to implement AVAnnotate in their own courses, including:
+The [resource packet](https://docs.google.com/document/d/1Kyh5GOH26CGubcBqDr4Cy_Q68cB96OFMv_IZrQ-b0cg/edit?usp=sharing){:target="_blank" rel="noopener"} contains much of the information teachers might need to implement AVAnnotate in their courses, including:
    - Course descriptions
    - Course learning objectives
    - Assignment descriptions and deadlines